2002–03 UEFA Cup first round: Seeding

 The draw was held on 30 August 2002 in Monaco.
 Before the draw, the 96 teams were divided into 48 seeded and 48 unseeded teams, based on their 2002 UEFA club coefficients.
 For convenience of the draw and to avoid pairing of teams from the same association, the teams were distributed into six groups of sixteen teams, each containing an equal number of seeded and unseeded teams.
 In the draw, a seeded team from each group was paired with an unseeded team from the same group.
 The first team to be drawn played the first leg at home.

 Summary

-The first leg matches were played on 17 and 19 September, and the second leg matches were played on 1 and 3 October 2002.
+The first legs were played on 17 and 19 September, and the second legs were played on 1 and 3 October 2002.